kimruddock/pawelgrzybek.github.io/_drafts/2016-05-21-intro-to-web-animations-api.md

 ```
 ![Web Animations API Animation object returned](/photos/2016-05-21-2.jpg)

 This is the main advantage of WAAPI over the CSS animations.
 It is going to be even more powerful in the future.
-Having an access to these bad boys, allows us to create a things like this...
+Having an access to these bad boys, allows us to create things like this...

 <p>
-<p data-height="609" data-theme-id="dark" data-slug-hash="EKJqxG" data-default-tab="result" data-user="pawelgrzybek" data-embed-version="2" data-preview="true" class="codepen">See the Pen <a href="http://codepen.io/pawelgrzybek/pen/EKJqxG/">2016-05-21-2</a> by Pawel Grzybek (<a href="http://codepen.io/pawelgrzybek">@pawelgrzybek</a>) on <a href="http://codepen.io">CodePen</a>.</p>
+<p data-height="616" data-theme-id="dark" data-slug-hash="EKJqxG" data-default-tab="result" data-user="pawelgrzybek" data-embed-version="2" data-preview="true" class="codepen">See the Pen <a href="http://codepen.io/pawelgrzybek/pen/EKJqxG/">2016-05-21-2</a> by Pawel Grzybek (<a href="http://codepen.io/pawelgrzybek">@pawelgrzybek</a>) on <a href="http://codepen.io">CodePen</a>.</p>
 <script async src="//assets.codepen.io/assets/embed/ei.js"></script>
 </p>

-## The future of WAAPI
+## Animator constructor!!!

+## KeyframeEffect & GroupEffects & SequenceEffects & Custom Effects

+As I mentioned before, for the time being the only natively implemented property that we can use as an animation effect is `KeyframeEffect`.
+In the future level 2 spec [we will](https://twitter.com/rachelnabors/status/631545063965720576) have an opportunity to use more sophisticated effect like `GroupEffects` and `SequenceEffects`.
+It's possible apply group of animations to CSS but chaining animations together always had been pain in the arse.

 ## People worth to follow and useful resources